 The Messiah and the Spirit

 This table lists activities that the NT attributes to both Yeshua the Messiah and to the Holy Spirit.
-[3 PDF pages] (See "The Shepherd Messiah of Acts" for extensive details.)
+[4 PDF pages]

 Ruach in the Hebrew Scriptures

 A concordance list of all the occurrences of ruach in the Tanakh.
 Each citation gives the rendering of the word in the Revised Standard Version and the Jewish Publication Society's Tanakh (1985).
 [5 PDF pages]

 The Spirit before Pentecost/Acts 2: David and the Good, Holy Spirit